vmware/vic/doc/user_doc/vic_installation/vic_installation_prereqs.md

 ## Role and Permissions Requirements
 You must use an account with the vSphere Administrator role when you install vSphere Integrated Containers.

+<a name="datastorereqs"></a>
+## Datastore Requirements
+All of the hosts in a vCenter Server cluster must have access to a shared datastore, in which to store container images.
+Using non-shared datastores is possible, but limits the use of vSphere features such as DRS and High Availability.

 <a name="networkreqs"></a>
 ## Network Requirements
 * Use a trusted network for the deployment and use of vSphere Integrated Containers.